SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

-We assess our method's efficacy on deformable object grasping to demonstrate its generalization capabilities across deformations, varying objects, and alterations in scene contexts.
-The evaluation setups are detailed below: \begin{itemize}[leftmargin=*,noitemsep,nolistsep,topsep=0pt] \item \textbf{SmallBear, BigBear, Monkey:} Three deformable toy animals are utilized for evaluation, encompassing two differently sized, less deformable Bears and a more flexible, skinny Monkey with elongated limbs.
-Demonstrations are provided on a fixed pose of each toy, and evaluations are conducted on varying poses and deformations. \item \textbf{Monkey $\leftrightarrow$ SmallBear:} The method's ability to transfer grasping knowledge between the Monkey and the SmallBear is also assessed, representing a more challenging task requiring both inter-object and deformation generalizations. \item \textbf{Monkey in Context:} A scene setup is designed incorporating the Monkey and several background objects, with object positions randomized in each execution.
-This setup includes challenging cases where the Monkey is occluded by background objects.
-The demonstration grasp is performed on a single Monkey in this setup. \end{itemize}
+Our evaluation extends to deformable objects to showcase the method's adaptability across various deformations, object types, and scene contexts.
+The setups include: \begin{itemize}[leftmargin=*,noitemsep,nolistsep,topsep=0pt] \item \textbf{SmallBear, BigBear, Monkey:} This category involves three plush toys---two Bears of different sizes, and a Monkey characterized by its flexibility and elongated limbs.
+Each toy is demonstrated in a specific pose, with subsequent evaluations exploring diverse poses and levels of deformation. \item \textbf{Monkey $\leftrightarrow$ SmallBear:} Additionally, we explore the method's capability to transfer grasping knowledge between the Monkey and the SmallBear.
+This task underscores the challenges of adapting between different objects and their respective deformations. \item \textbf{Monkey in Context:} A complex scene setup features the Monkey amidst various background items, with each trial randomizing object placements.
+This environment tests the method's performance in scenarios where the Monkey may be partially obscured by surrounding objects.
+In comparison, the grasp demonstration is performed with the Monkey isolated from these complicating factors. \end{itemize}

-The success rates are presented in \cref{tab:exp_deformable}.
-Our method significantly surpasses the baseline, achieving exemplary success rates, particularly in more challenging scenarios necessitating extensive generalizations.
-This performance aligns with the results obtained in rigid object evaluations.
+The success rates for the deformable objects are detailed in \cref{tab:exp_deformable}.
+Our method markedly outperforms the baseline, demonstrating exceptional success rates, especially in scenarios that require generalization.
+These findings are consistent with the outcomes observed in the evaluations involving rigid objects.

-\cref{fig:results_deformable} illustrates our qualitative results.
-In the top left of the figure, the grasp of a SmallBear toy by its body is depicted, demonstrating the method's generalization to different poses and to a Monkey toy, showcasing the versatility of our approach.
-The bottom left presents an example of grasping a BigBear by its nose.
-This specific action is not attempted on other toys as their noses are too small for effective feature extraction and grasp execution, illustrating the method's adaptability to the physical constraints of different objects.

-On the right, the figure displays grasps on the Monkey toy, highlighting the method's adaptability to more extensive deformations on its limbs.
-It also showcases a transfer from the Monkey to the SmallBear, emphasizing the method's capability to generalize across different object forms and structures.
-At the bottom right, a more challenging test setup is presented with the Monkey placed amidst various scene contexts.
-A successful grasp in this scenario necessitates not only the identification of the target object but also an understanding of its pose, deformation, and inter-object relations, even in challenging cases of occlusions.

-These examples underscore the method's robustness and adaptability in diverse and challenging scenarios, demonstrating its potential applicability in real-world, dynamic environments.
-Additional qualitative results and discussions are available in the \SupplementaryMaterial.